 Once you know how to reach your spouse’s heart, you’ve achieved a level of trust that’s vital to any marriage.

 Time for some exercises in marriage selflessness.
+Or, How to have the greatest marriage ever.

 What should you do if your spouse’s love language involves physical touch?
 Perhaps you don’t prioritize touch or don’t even enjoy sex, but your spouse does.
 Show your selflessness to him or her by meeting your partner’s needs anyway.